-The first quartz watch, produced from the end of 1969, was characterized by the Quartz-Astron writing under the Seiko logo at 12 o’clock.
+The first quartz watch, produced from the end of 1969 and sold in Japan from December 25 of the same year, was characterized by the Quartz-Astron writing under the Seiko logo at 12 o’clock.

 A short time later, a new model with date window, the 35SQC, was introduced to the market: produced from the beginning of 1970, it does not have the Quartz-Astron writing on the dial, but instead a Quartz logo positioned at 6 o’clock, above the small Suwa logo.